palset/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hey!
-I'm Palash, Data Scientist at Reliance Jio.
-As a part of the Machine Learning Research Team at Jio, I collaborate with Domain Experts ranging from Life Sciences to Molecular Modelling to solve their Data Science problems.
-Apart from my job, I also work with Dr. Shandar Ahmad at SciWhy lab, JNU, India and Dr. Sandhya Marathe at BITS-Pilani, India
+I'm Palash, as a Ph.D. student at the University of Florida, I am currently researching the application of machine learning in protein design.
+I have previous experience working as a part of the Machine Learning Research Team at Reliance Jio, India, where I collaborated with domain experts from various fields such as life sciences and molecular modeling to solve data science problems.
+My interests include optimization techniques, visualization, design, Gaussian processes, and bioinformatics.